Do not buy print unless you are 100% clear about this…

 It’s in the spec of your job that advice can also be critical.

-The paperweight you choose, whether you go for coated or uncoated, the finishes applied, the size, the number of colours, different types of binding and many more decisions can make a huge difference to the look, feel and cost of the final product.
+The paperweight you choose, whether you go for coated or uncoated, the finishes applied, the size (we offer A4 catalogue printing and A5 catalogue printing), the number of colours, different types of binding and many more decisions can make a huge difference to the look, feel and cost of the final product.

 To be 100% clear about what’s best for each job, it’s best to talk things through with a print expert if you want to avoid costly errors.